microsoft/dynamics-365-contact-center/README.md

 # CTIDriver Setup

 The CTI driver serves as a bridge between the Microsoft Omnichannel Add-on and Salesforce CRM, allowing for the integration of telephony features into the CRM environment.

-**Note:** These steps can be omitted if the default CTIDriver file is used.

 ## CTIDriver Extention for Salesforce and ServiceNow